Vigo County Home for Dependent Children

 Vigo County Home for Dependent Children, also known as the Glenn Home, is a historic orphanage located in Lost Creek Township, Vigo County, Indiana.
 The main building was built in 1903, and is a 2 1/2-story, Colonial Revival style brick building on a raised basement.
 It has a hipped and gabled roof and features a semi-circular, two-story portico with four Doric order columns.
-Also on the property is a contributing former boiler house.
+Also on the property is a contributing former boiler house (now demolished).
 The main building is the home of the Pi Kappa Alpha fraternity chapter at Rose-Hulman Institute of Technology.